This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 - MegaFlora Women’s Probiotic– includes strains particular to supporting vaginal and urinary tract health- Bifidobacterium lactis (SD-5219), Lactobacillus acidophilus (SD-5212), Lactobacillus casei (SD-52-13), Lactobacillus plantarum (SD-5209), actobacillus plantarum (LP115), Lactobacillus rhamnosus (HN001), Lactobacillus salivarius (SD-5208), Lactobacillus brevis (SD-5214), Lactobacillus bulgaricus (SD-6833), Lactobacillus gasseri (SD-5585), Lactococcus lactis (SD-5584), Bifidobacterium longum (SD-5588), Bifidobacterium bifidum (SD-6576), Streptococcus thermophilus (SD-5207)

 If these probiotics are outside of your budget, or unavailable in the country you live in, don’t freak out!
 Anything that increases your gut health is going to be better than nothing.
-Try to find a probiotic that specifically names the strains, so instead of just saying “Lactobacillus,” for example, says, “Lactobacillus acidophilus (SD-5212)” or another strain.
+Try to find a probiotic that specifically names the strains, so instead of typing in Google, “Lactobacillus,” for example, say, “Lactobacillus acidophilus (SD-5212)” or another strain.

-In general the more strains the better.
+In general the more probiotic strains the better.
+So, read the text fully on the bottle before purchasing.
 Also, the good news about probiotics is that I haven’t heard any horror stories about them.
 In other words, the most you are likely risking is the money you spend, and not (like protein powder for example), that you are accidentally ingesting unsafe amounts of heavy metals.

 Please note, I have not reviewed every probiotic on the planet.
 There are so many options, and as long as they include a variety of strains, including the ones good for folate production, the vaginal biome, and preventing UTIs, you are doing good.